 It’s hard to say when this dish was invented, but I’d guess sometime in the Middle Ages because it relies on a little bit of sweet-and-sour that is characteristic of that age of cooking.

 Regardless of its history, carbonnade (carbon-ah’d) is a damn good dish to make with any sort of red meat.
 In this case, an elk shank.
 No, I haven’t been off elk hunting and didn’t tell you.
-I got the shank from my friend Suntino, who shot one a year ago.
-Deer shanks, beef shanks, or any sort of shoulder meat will also work fine, too.
+I got the shank from my friend Suntino.
+Deer shanks, beef shanks, or any sort of shoulder or neck meat will also work fine, too.

 You can take this carbonnade recipe one of two ways: as a full-on stew, or as a braise you then eat with a knife and fork alongside a starch and a vegetable; the “stew” then becomes the sauce.
 Holly and I ate ours with mashed potatoes and a salad.
 Either way you’re in for a treat.